Jurickson Profar Player Props: Rockies vs. Pirates

 Jurickson Profar At The Plate

-- Profar has two doubles, two home runs and three walks while hitting .204.
+- Profar is hitting .226 with two doubles, two home runs and four walks.

-- In nine of 13 games this year, Profar has picked up at least one hit, including one game with multiple hits.
+- In 10 of 14 games this season (71.4%), Profar has reached base safely via hit, and that includes multiple hits twice.

-- He has homered in two of 13 games played this year, and in 3.7% of his plate appearances.
+- He has hit a long ball in two of 14 games played this season, and in 3.4% of his plate appearances.

-- Profar has driven in a run in four games this year (30.8%), including one multiple-RBI game.
+- In four games this year, Profar has picked up an RBI, with more than one RBI once.

-- He has scored in four of 13 games so far this year.
+- He has scored in four games this year (28.6%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.